 When considering Hickory flooring for your project you must consider the widths and lengths that the product will come in.
 Mass produced Hickory floors are made by a machine which are equipped to handle short, narrow boards; therefore, a majority of flooring available is going to be 2-4” wide and up to 7’ long.
 To create a more beautiful aesthetic, use a board that is at least 8” wide, and an average length of 7’ will create the best look.

 This will reduce the number of seams in your floor by up to 80%.
-By minimizing seams, you also minimize color variation, which improves the overall look of your floor, especially if you are consider a grade of Hickory with more knots for a more rustic look.
+By minimizing seams, you also minimize color variation, which improves the overall look of your floor, especially if you are considering a grade of Hickory with more knots for a more rustic look.

-It is a common misconception that Hickory floors are less stable than other wood flooring.
-Like all wood floors, it is not the species that determines the stability, but the quality of the wood itself.
-Aside from using material with a higher concentration of heartwood you also want to make sure the wood is dried properly.
-The most stable wide plank hickory flooring should be made from material that has gone through a double curing process.
+It is a common misconception that Hickory floors are less stable than another wood flooring.
+Like all wood floors, it is not the species that determine the stability, but the quality of the wood itself.
+Aside from using the material with a higher concentration of heartwood you also want to make sure the wood is dried properly.
+The most stable wide plank hickory flooring should be made from the material that has gone through a double curing process.
 Double curing refers to a drying process that includes air drying for 3-6 months, and then kiln drying prior to manufacturing.
-This process slowly reduces the moisture in the timbers so the flooring is more stable once it is milled; this why so many Carlisle Hickory floors can be installed on radiant heat, near the water and even on concrete slab.
+This process slowly reduces the moisture in the timbers so the flooring is more stable once it is milled; this why so many Carlisle Hickory floors can be installed on radiant heat, near the water and even on a concrete slab.

 It’s true!
-With the right quality flooring you can install Hickory on radiant heat, concrete slab, and even near the water.
-This is not the case with all hickory flooring so make sure they meet the criteria above – floor boards are cut from old, mature timbers; high concentration of heartwood in the floor; air and kiln dried.
+With the right quality flooring, you can install Hickory on radiant heat, concrete slab, and even near the water.
+This is not the case with all hickory flooring so make sure they meet the criteria above — floorboards are cut from old, mature timbers; high concentration of heartwood in the floor; air and kiln dried.

 Click here watch some helpful installation videos and learn more.